 - (a) The Race Director shall be the Chairman of the Race Organising Committee and is responsible for overall management of the event including critical incident management. - (b) The Race Director has the authority to stop the race.
 The Safety Officer may also stop the race with the agreement of the Race Director. - (c) The Technical Officer is responsible for technical matters, which are the responsibility of the Race Organising Committee and shall assist when necessary with interpretation of these Rules. - (d) The Safety Officer shall be a member of the Race Organising Committee with knowledge of local water conditions.
-He/she shall be responsible for deployment of safety boats, liaising with the Marine Authority, ambulance officers, paramedics and advising the Race Director and Chief Judge of dangerous conditions.
-He/she may also be required to advise the Race Director on the likely safety of boats under local water conditions, before the Race Director allows the first boat to start in a race.
+The Safety Officer shall be responsible for deployment of safety boats, liaising with the Marine Authority, ambulance officers, paramedics and advising the Race Director and Chief Judge of dangerous conditions.
+The Safety Officer may also be required to advise the Race Director on the likely safety of boats under local water conditions, before the Race Director allows the first boat to start in a race.
 It is the Safety Officer's responsibility to check that all competing and official boats are safely accounted for at the conclusion of racing.
-The Safety Officer or Chief Judge

-- shall replace the Race Director if for any reason the Race Director is unable to perform his or her duties during an Event. - (e) Rescue boat drivers will be briefed by and be responsible to the Safety Officer. - (f) All rescue boats must carry appropriate equipment that complies with the relevant laws in the State or Territory in which the Event is being held.
-Only persons: - (i) over the age of 18; and - (ii) who are approved by the Chief Judge in consultation with either the Safety Officer or Race Director, are permitted to be aboard a rescue boat.

-- (g) The Safety Officer shall remain in contact with the Race Director at all times during a race.
+Rescue boat drivers will be briefed by and be responsible to the Safety Officer.

+- (e) All rescue boats must carry appropriate equipment that complies with the relevant laws in the State or Territory in which the Event is being held.
+All SRA Rescue boats must hold a compliant annual Scrutineering certification issued by an SRA Scrutineer and any use of such boats is condition on such certification being maintained.
+See further Rescue Boat Scrutineering sheet - available as an annexure of the SRA Events Sanctioning Policy.
+All Completed Scrutineering sheets to be forwarded to SRA Office. - (f) Only persons: - (i) over the age of 18 and - (ii) who are approved by the Chief Judge in consultation with either the Safety Officer or Race Director, are permitted to be aboard a rescue boat. - (g) The Safety Officer shall remain in contact with the Race Director at all times during a race.
 The Safety Officer is responsible for the completion of the Incident Report and any additional reporting required by applicable authorities including the Marine Authority or as required by the Event Sanctioning Policy. - (h) A Chief Scrutineer shall be appointed by the Race Organising Committee by reason of his/her special technical knowledge of ski boats and their use in water similar to that on which the race will take place, and must be an SRA registered scrutineer.